 DLA Piper’s team was led by its Singapore-based partner, Philip Lee, who heads its debt capital markets practice for the Asia-Pacific, with support from international deputy chair of the India group, Meraj Noor.
 They were assisted by associates Mei Sum Chan, Andhari Sidharta and Karen Lee.
 US-based partners Rachel Paris and Drew Young also advised.

 Talwar Thakore & Associates’ team comprised partners Rahul Gulati and Priyanka Kumar, senior associate Saara Ahmed, and associates Ankeeta Parhi, Upasana P, and Namrata Roy.

-Linklaters’ team comprised Singapore-based partner Amit Singh, who heads the firm’s capital markets practice in South and Southeast Asia, and counsel Michele Discepola and Xunming Lim.
+Linklaters’ team comprised Singapore-based partner Amit Singh, who heads the firm’s capital markets practice in South and Southeast Asia, and partner Michele Discepola and counsel Xunming Lim.